sanko/infix/docs/API.md

 ```

 #### `infix_forward_create_unbound`
 Creates a more flexible "unbound" trampoline for a given signature.
 The target function is provided at call time, allowing you to reuse one trampoline for multiple functions with the same signature.
+Like `infix_forward_create`, this function creates a private arena for the trampoline.

 ```c
 infix_status infix_forward_create_unbound(